Monday, May 15, 2017 / by Martin French

 Selling your home doesn′t just mean hiring a realtor to stick a sign out front.
 There are a lot of preparations you should make to ensure you get the best offer possible in the shortest time.

 Just because you’ve gotten used to the cracks in the walls and the rattles in the radiators doesn’t mean a buyer will too.
 If you have hardwood floors that need refinishing, be sure to get it done—hardwood is a huge selling point.
 Buyers like to snoop around, so be sure to fix any sticky doors or drawers as well.
 Finally, don’t forget to address any issues with the exterior—fences, shingles, sidewalks, etc. After all, without curb appeal, some buyers may never get to see the inside.

 You want buyers to see themselves in your home.
 If your living room has lime green shag, wood-paneled walls, and all your collectibles and personal photographs, this will be much harder for them to do.
-Try replacing any bold color choices ...
+Try replacing any bold color choices in your f ...